Sharjah Art Foundation

 The Sharjah Art Foundation (مؤسسة الشارقة للفنون) is a contemporary art and cultural foundation based in Sharjah, the United Arab Emirates, founded in 2009 by Hoor Al Qasimi, daughter of Sultan bin Muhammad Al-Qasimi, a member of the Supreme Council of the United Arab Emirates and current ruler of Sharjah, to support artists and artistic practice in the Sharjah communities, the UAE, and the region via different platforms that include Sharjah Biennial, the annual March Meeting, art residencies, production grants, commissions, art exhibitions, artistic research and publications.
-The foundation include exhibitions featuring the work of Arab and international artists, performances, music, film screenings, artist talks, and educational for a range or audience from children to adults.
-The Sharjah Art foundation strives to promote public learning and participating in art practices.
+Its programme includes exhibitions of work by Arab and international artists, performances, music, film screenings, artist talks and educational activities for audiences ranging from children to adults.
+The foundation states that it aims to promote public learning and participation in art practice.

 Sharjah Biennial

 Sharjah Biennial is an international art exhibition that takes place in Sharjah, United Arab Emirates, once every two years.
 The first International Sharjah Biennial took place in 1993 under the organization of Sharjah Department of Culture and Information and later transferred to Sharjah Art Foundation, for management and organization since its creation in 2009.
 A Biennial Prize is awarded at the end of each exhibition by a jury of renowned art world figures.